vidyann/AOAI-Streamlit/README.md

    streamlit run streamlitchatUI.py
 3. To deploy on Azure Web App
    Create a Python based Azure Web App from portal or VSCode.
-   Add
-   python -m streamlit run streamlitUI.py --server.port 8000 --server.address 0.0.0.0
+   Configure startup command in Azure Web Apps as below python -m streamlit run streamlitChatUI.py --server.port 8000 --server.address 0.0.0.0 Deploy the Streamlit app to Azure Web App from VSCode or CLI Invoke the Web App URI in any browser